-- Develop and make available dementia-specific training for physicians, nurses, and other health care workers to support early diagnoses and disclosure of dementia, provide effective care planning at all stages of dementia, offer counseling and referral, and engage family caregivers, as appropriate, in care management. - Develop and make available dementia-specific training for hospital social workers and discharge planners to better engage people with dementia and their caregivers and to increase their awareness about resources available to individual patients with Alzheimer's and other forms of dementia. - Expand collaboration between the non-profit sector and the medical community to ensure they are aware of the resources available to them and to caregivers. - Expand access to educational programs and resources through formalized partnerships between education providers and the Arkansas Area Agencies on Aging. - Establish a grant program that will incentivize entry-level healthcare workers to further their education in the healthcare field. - Establish dementia-specific training requirements for Adult Protective Service workers and other state and local government employees serving people with dementia. - Establish dementia-specific training requirements for members of law enforcement as part of the initial curriculum and ongoing training. - Establish dementia-specific training programs for Community Health Workers - Enhance opportunities and reduce barriers for telehealth to support people with dementia, including in the areas of assessment, diagnosis, treatment, and education of those living with dementia and caregivers throughout the state. - Research and develop a process for evaluating the benefits of dementia training within clinical and professional settings. - Support the expansion of new initial and ongoing dementia training standards for direct care workers to improve their understanding of cognitive impairment and how to effectively support and care for people living with dementia - Implement and deliver a portable certification for direct care workers in-home health and residential long-term care settings to ensure they understand the principles of providing person-centered care to people with dementia.
+- Develop and make available dementia-specific training for physicians, nurses, and other health care workers to support early diagnoses and disclosure of dementia, provide effective care planning at all stages of dementia, offer counseling and referral, and engage family caregivers, as appropriate, in care management. - Develop and make available dementia-specific training for hospital social workers and discharge planners to better engage people with dementia and their caregivers and to increase their awareness about resources available to individual patients with Alzheimer's and other forms of dementia. - Expand collaboration between the non-profit sector and the medical community to ensure they are aware of the resources available to them and to caregivers. - Expand access to educational programs and resources through formalized partnerships between education providers and the Arkansas Area Agencies on Aging. - Support the expansion of grant programs that incentivize entry-level healthcare workers to further their education in the healthcare field. - Establish dementia-specific training requirements for Adult Protective Service, long-term care facility investigators, and other state and local government employees serving people with dementia. - Establish dementia-specific training requirements for members of law enforcement as part of the initial curriculum and ongoing training. - Establish dementia-specific training requirements for first responders as part of the initial curriculum and continuing education training. - Establish dementia-specific training programs for Community Health Workers. - Enhance opportunities and reduce barriers for telehealth to support people with dementia, including in the areas of assessment, diagnosis, treatment, and education of those living with dementia and caregivers throughout the state. - Research and develop a process for evaluating the benefits of dementia training within clinical and professional settings. - Support the expansion of new initial and ongoing dementia training standards for direct care workers to improve their understanding of cognitive impairment and how to effectively support and care for people living with dementia. - Implement and deliver a portable certification for direct care workers in-home health and residential long-term care settings to ensure they understand the principles of providing person-centered care to people with dementia.